Na-Rae Han's home page

 Each meeting will have lecture and lab components.
 Topics presented in the textbooks will be covered in a lecture-and-discussion format.
 In lab, students will get hands-on training using Python and Natural Language Toolkit (NLTK).
 "Learning by doing" is the core design principle of this class!

-The class will meet in person in accordance with Pitt's COVID-19 posture at the time.
-In addition, we will be using multiple digital platforms: this course home page (everything that's public: syllabus, policies, course schedule, class materials such as lecture slides, homework and exercise assignments), Canvas (private things: course announcements, assignment submission, grades), and MS Teams (chat-based communication, one-on-one video calls).
+In addition to in-person class meetings, we will be using multiple digital platforms: this course home page (everything that's public: syllabus, policies, course schedule, class materials such as lecture slides, homework and exercise assignments), Canvas (private things: course announcements, assignment submission, grades), and MS Teams (chat-based communication, one-on-one video calls).
+They are all linked on the top right.

 Assignments, Requirements, Grading and Policies